QEDK/validium-node/README.md

 # Avail Validium Node

-The Avail Validium Node is a Go implementation of a node that operates a Validium zkEVM Network based on the Polygon zkEVM stack.
+The Avail Validium Node is a Go implementation of a node that operates a Validium zkEVM Network based on the [Polygon zkEVM](https://polygon.technology/polygon-zkevm) for execution and the [Avail](https://www.availproject.org/) chain as the data availability layer.

 ## About the Validium network